• Courses

 #1.1.
 Create a Custom JavaScript variable

 It will return true if <audio> element is present on a page.
 If not, then you’ll get false.
-This variable will be used in a trigger that decides whether to activate the Custom HTML tag (listener) or not.
+This Custom Javascript variable and the value it records decide whether to activate the Custom HTML tag (listener).

 In GTM, go to Variables > Scroll down to User-defined Variables > Custom JavaScript and paste the following code: